Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

 The scaling relation of $\chi^{\rm sp}(\bm{q},\omega)$ in Eq.~(\ref{chi_Q}) at QCP can be expressed with $\bm{q}$ located near one of $\bm{Q}_i$'s as \cite{SSachdev2011}

-where the dynamical exponent $z=1$ and the anomalous exponent $\eta =1$ or, equivalently, the critical exponents $\gamma$ and $\nu$ are $\gamma=\nu=1$.
-This critical behavior of $\chi^{\rm sp}(\bm{q},\omega)$ is not compatible with the Hertz-Millis-Moriya theory, where $z=2$ for 2D antiferromagnets \cite{TMoriya1985,PColeman2001}.
+where the dynamical exponent $z=1$ and the anomalous dimension $\eta =1$ or, equivalently, the critical exponents $\gamma$ and $\nu$ are $\gamma=\nu=1$.
+This critical behavior of $\chi^{\rm sp}(\bm{q},\omega)$ is not compatible with the Hertz--Millis--Moriya theory, where $z=2$ for 2D antiferromagnets \cite{TMoriya1985,PColeman2001}.
+More discussions on the magnetic correlation length and the critical exponents $\nu$ and $\gamma$ can be found in Appendix~\ref{corr0}.